animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 > (In case of debate)
 >
 > If not, well, the existing theories around the Lorentz transformation don't account for quantum physics wave-function collapse either.
 Sufficient measurement accuracy can be obtained via this mechanism, by using it twice.
 Once at the initial position, with presumably some measurement delay and then again and identically at the relay station hoop with presumably an almost-identical or perfectly identical measurement delay, with two adjacent clocks, one that starts at the beginning and one that starts at the end.
-That initial absolute-time-location intersection with the origin-point is already assumed ubiquitously throughout theories anyway, including Einstein's, so it is far from heresy.
+That initial absolute-time-location intersection with the origin-point is already assumed ubiquitously throughout theories anyway, by some implicitly assumed mechanism.

 ### Formal contradiction